Top 10 Project Management Software for Designers (2026)

 SOURCE: NOTION

-Wrike is a versatile project management software solution that empowers teams to stay goal-oriented and maximize their performance.
+Wrike is a versatile project management tool that empowers teams to stay goal-oriented and maximize their performance.
 Users frequently praise Wrike for its flexibility and range of useful features.

 • Time tracking and task organization with Gantt charts